 Overview

 No day will be exactly the same for DukeEngage Boston students.
 Each student will be involved in all types of tasks in an effort to support our community partners.
 Most students will be involved in collaboratively designing projects that address community needs.
 One important program priority will be the development of a deep understanding of ethical community engagement by problematizing deficit mindsets and charity orientations to community service.
 Hopefully we will come to see our small cohort as a community of purpose and a community of learners.
-We will question notions of giving back, helping, doing for, problem solving, fixing, and saving – and we will dive deep into developing our skills in more critical justice-oriented approaches to community engagement and social change.
+We will question notions of giving back, helping, doing for, problem-solving, fixing, and saving – and we will dive deep into developing our skills in more critical justice-oriented approaches to community engagement and social change.

 Given the combination of engaged students, active support, clear goals, accountability, and a sense of being a part of a cohort and community, we can create significant results, learn from the process, and have a meaningful and affirming summer experience.

 What new skills, knowledge, and values might students gain from DukeEngage Boston?
-Students will enhance their ability to be self‐reliant, apply skills and knowledge to community problem solving, practice reflecting and making meaning from experiences, clarify social values and personal competencies, gain knowledge about social issues as well as different nonprofit models, deepen their understanding of the social change process, build important new relationships, realize alternative career options, and hopefully gain confidence and courage to pursue unanticipated passions and opportunities.
+Students will enhance their ability to be self‐reliant, apply skills and knowledge to community problem-solving, practice reflecting on and making meaning from experiences, clarify social values and personal competencies, gain knowledge about social issues as well as different nonprofit models, deepen their understanding of the social change process, build important new relationships, realize alternative career options, and hopefully gain confidence and courage to pursue unanticipated passions and opportunities.
 We aim to have a shared transformative learning experience – one that disrupts in a positive way our notions of who we are and how we want to show up in the world.
 Come join us!

 Community Partnerships

-In summer 2023, students will work with a community partner to define, design, and implement projects important to our community partners that are beneficial to children, youth, and families.
+Students will work with a community partner to define, design, and implement projects important to our community partners that are beneficial to children, youth, and families.
 Some of the anticipated partners include:

 - MENTOR: The National Mentoring Partnership is the unifying champion for expanding quality youth mentoring relationships in the United States.
 In past years, students have worked on web development, designed marketing materials, edited blogs, and completed research projects to provide information and data needed by the organization.